ChernyshevT/LTPLib_project/README.md

 [DOI:10.1088/1361-6463/ad3477](https://doi.org/10.1088/1361-6463/ad3477)

 #### Ionization
-In case of ionization, it is assumed that there is not impulse transfer between incident electron and heavy particle ($m/M$-term is ignored).
+In case of ionization, it is assumed that there is no impulse transfer between incident electron and heavy particle ($m/M$-term is ignored).
 The energy/impulse-balance is determined only by incident and secondary particle(s).
 This division is arbitrary, we consider particle secondary if it has smaller resulting energy, i.e. $\varepsilon_2<\varepsilon_1$.
 From energy and impulse conservation